 When your dog experiences significant hearing loss, your ability to communicate with him via hand signals will create greater safety for your dog and more support for the emotional bond you share.

 Dogs quite naturally communicate via body language, so they tend to quickly learn the meaning of hand gestures.
-Ideally, training with hand signals in conjunction with verbal cues should begin in puppy kindergarten class.
+Ideally, training with hand signals in conjunction with verbal cues should begin in a puppy kindergarten class.
 Someday, your youngster will become a senior with hearing loss, and those hand signals that were learned will be super handy (pun intended).

 By the way, the popular adage, “You can’t teach an old dog new tricks,” is a bunch of bunk.
 If your older dog hasn’t been taught to respond to hand signals, begin the training process as soon as possible.
 Most senior dogs are very capable of learning these new cues.